nftsz/nftsz/README.md

 <!-- Breve Descricao -->

 I am a developer focused on back-end and driven by curiosity.
-My interest in software arose from the habit of breaking things just to figure out how to fix them, or taking something that was already broken and finding a way to make it work again. <br>
+My interest in software grew from the habit of breaking things just to figure out how to fix them, or taking something that was already broken and finding a way to make it work again. <br>
 From that, the habit of experimenting and creating solutions came naturally, always making sure to understand the “why,” not just the “how.”.
 <br>
 <br>